hx2A/py5website/reference/py5shape_specular.rst

 Description
 ===========

 Sets the specular color of a ``Py5Shape`` object's material, which sets the color of highlight.
 Specular refers to light which bounces off a surface in a preferred direction (rather than bouncing in all directions like a diffuse light).
-Used in combination with :doc:`py5shape_emissive`, :doc:`py5shape_ambient`, and :doc:`py5shape_shininess` in setting the material properties of a ``Py5Shape`` object.
+Use in combination with :doc:`py5shape_emissive`, :doc:`py5shape_ambient`, and :doc:`py5shape_shininess` to set the material properties of a ``Py5Shape`` object.

 This method can only be used within a :doc:`py5shape_begin_shape` and :doc:`py5shape_end_shape` pair.
 The specular color setting will be applied to vertices added after the call to this method.